moderntribe/tampermonkey-scripts/liveagent/README.md

 You can customize the script with adjusting the following variables:
 * `log` - Boolean, to enable logging in the console for troubleshooting.
 Default: _false_
 * `startHidden` - Boolean, whether the table should be hidden or visible on load.
 Default: _true_
-* `startRight` - String, e.g. '350px'.
-Defines the starting position of the table, which is the distance from the right edge of the browser window.
-Default: _350px_
+* `startRight` - Integer, to set the starting position of the table, which is the distance from the right edge of the browser window.
+Default: _350_
 * `secondColumnWidth` - Integer, to set the width of the first two columns of the table.
 Default: _70_
 * `initialRows` - Integer, to set how many rows should be shown on load and on collapsing the table.
 Default: _1_
 * `scrollOnCollapse` - Boolean, whether the plugin versions should scroll to the most recent version (the bottom of the table) on collapse.
 Default: _true_